fogus/spiel/pyramidenspiel/initiative/README.markdown

 	that red is now higher than black, therefore Alison has gained the initiative for the next turn
  5. Alison then plays a medium yellow while sacrificing a medium red.
-The yellow color on the initiative statck is move up two slots to the top of the stack.
+The yellow color on the initiative stack is move up two slots to the top of the stack.
 Kristin then follows with a medium green
  6. Finally, Alison places a small blue and since Kristin has neither